TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 Does this answer your question?
 Yes No s

+*   Highlights of Bloomingdale’s Notice of Privacy Practices
 *   What is the return and exchange policy?
 *   Terms of Use
-*   Highlights of Bloomingdale’s Notice of Privacy Practices
 *   What is the shipping policy?
-*   How do I return an item purchased at a Bloomingdale's store?
+*   CA Privacy Rights

 SAVE 10%: Sign Up for Emails or Texts!
 FREE SHIPPING EVERY DAY!
 PLUS, FREE RETURNS Loyallists: No Minimum.
 Everyone Else: $150+ Info/Exclusions CUSTOMER SERVICE